BeardedPlatypus/BeardedPlatypus/README.md

 ## Contact me!

-Got a cool idea you want to share, pick my brain about one of my projects or got an interesting business proposal, you can reach me at [my linkedin](https://www.linkedin.com/in/maartentegelaers)!
+Got a cool idea you want to share, pick my brain about one of my projects or just want to connect with me, you can reach me at [my linkedin](https://www.linkedin.com/in/maartentegelaers)!
 I am looking forward to hearing from you!